jaysontree/fedv_learning/Experiment/README.md

 model.val(data='path_to_yaml', max_det=1)
 model.predict(source='path_to_test_set', max_det=1, conf=1e-7, classes=1)
 ```
-Remark:
+### Detailed Results and Figures
+please refer to the paper.

+### Discussion
-- when calculate ROC/Sensitivity/Specificity, we ignored detection with non-fracture results, to simplify the task as a binary classification task.
+- when calculate ROC/Sensitivity/Specificity, we only focus on detected fracture results, to simplify the task as a binary classification task.
 This may not be rigorous.
 Please let us know if there is a more scientific approach to implement detetcion model and evaluate it for medical purpose.
+- No bootstrap conducted due to the time cost.
+Running a 100-round swarm learning with 1k image per node takes about 4 hours on my device.